 Nominations are now being accepted for the 2022 Governor's Awards for the Arts and Humanities.
 Individuals and organizations may be nominated for significant contributions to Georgia's cultural heritage.
 The deadline to submit a nomination is July 22.

 2021 Governor’s Awards

-Ten members of Georgia’s arts and humanities communities were awarded with this honor following a competitive selection process from nominations submitted from around the state.
+Ten members of Georgia’s arts and humanities communities were awarded this honor following a competitive selection process with nominations submitted from around the state.
 The recipients represent a diverse group of individuals and organizations that have contributed to and supported the growth of Georgia’s thriving creative industries through community involvement, pioneering programs and long-term financial commitment.

-The recipients of the 2020 Governor’s Awards for the Arts and Humanities are:
+The recipients of the 2021 Governor’s Awards for the Arts and Humanities are: